 Thus, this raises the question- what if the employer forces the employee to take FMLA leave in bad faith?
 That is, the employer knows the employee doesn’t qualify for FMLA, but forces them to take leave anyways as a means of discriminating against that employee and creating a situation in which the employer merely needs to wait out the employee’s FMLA before terminating them?
 As Walker and Wysong demonstrate, a non-eligible employee usually cannot maintain a claim for FMLA interference unless it actually (as opposed to hypothetically) interferes with their ability to utilize FMLA leave later on.
 However, if an employer forces someone to take FMLA for a discriminatory purpose- say to get rid of someone in a protected class, that employee might have a claim for discrimination.
 And, as discussed above, the only way to force an employee onto FMLA is to perceive a disability.

 If you are disabled or your employer perceives you as being disabled; or your employer is either preventing your from taking leave under the FMLA, forcing you take FMLA against your will, or retaliating against you after you took FMLA leave, or you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer or FMLA lawyer, then the best thing to do would be to call the right attorney to schedule a free and confidential consultation at 866-797-6040.
 The best option is not to wait.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting disables employees’ rights under the FMLA, the Americans with Disabilities Act (“ADA”), and Ohio law.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disables employees’ rights under the FMLA, the Americans with Disabilities Act (“ADA”), and Ohio law.

 The materials available at the top of this medical leave page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “how do I get medical leave under the FMLA?”, “what should I do when my job won’t give me medical leave?”, “can my boss deny me medical leave?” or “is my employer allowed to discriminate because I’m disabled?”, your best option is to contact an Ohio medical leave attorney or disability lawyer to obtain advice with respect to FMLA questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, LLC, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.